 First recorded in 1875–80, kulak is from the Russian word kulák literally, fist

-Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018
+Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 Not quite Kulaks for Stalin, maybe, but not exactly all that different either.Uh, Compared to What, Log Cabin Republicans?|Michael Tomasky|January 15, 2013|DAILY BEAST

 They still had some kulaks, a lot of food, and we lived very well.Warren Commission (1 of 26): Hearings Vol. I (of 15)|The President's Commission on the Assassination of President Kennedy

 (in Russia after 1906) a member of the class of peasants who became proprietors of their own farms.
 After the October Revolution the kulaks opposed collectivization of land, but in 1929 Stalin initiated their liquidation